JuliaML/LossFunctions.jl/docs/losses/interface.rst

    Returns the results of :func:`value` and :func:`deriv` as a tuple.
-In some cases this function can yield better performance, because the losses can make use of shared variable when computing the values.
+In some cases this function can yield better performance, because the losses can make use of shared variables when computing the results.
 Note that `target` and `output` can be of different numeric type, in which case promotion is performed in the manner appropriate for the given loss.